Laxman-SM/cloudExplorer/README.md

 ```
 vncviewer docker_host_ip:1
 ```
 The default password for VNC is 123456.
-You should see the Cloud Explorer GUI after you authenticate.
+You should see the Cloud Explorer GUI after authentication.

 # Using the CLI in VNC